 Additionally, periodic payroll audits are crucial.
 Audits examine payroll accuracy, statutory deductions compliance, and proper documentation.
 Internal and external audits help identify issues early, allowing timely resolution and continuous payroll improvement.

-vi) Maintain Accurate Employee Records
+6. The Importance of Accurate Employee Records

 Accurate employee record management is central to compliant payroll management.
 Every business must maintain comprehensive records covering employment contracts, identification documents, salary details, attendance and leave records, and statutory deduction information.